 While the New Town is predominantly Georgian, there are buildings in the Medieval, Romanesque, Renaissance, Gothic, Scottish Baronial, Greek, Neo-classical and Modern styles spread out all over the city.

-And these are just a few examples – I couldn’t stop taking pictures of the striking architecture when I was there, and this is the second best thing to do in Edinburgh.
+And these are just a few examples.
+I couldn’t stop taking pictures of the striking architecture when I was there.

 3 – The Palace of Holyroodhouse and Holyrood Abbey

 The Palace of Holyroodhouse is The Queen’s official residence in Scotland and has long had a central role in Scottish history.